 Open daily, the ice skating rink at Campus Martius Park is a local favorite and fun for the whole family in the heart of Detroit.

-Kids ages 8 and up are welcome to go on a winter woodland hike to learn how different animals adapt to the changing seasons.
-Bundle Up.
+Kids ages 7 and up are welcome to go on a winter woodland hike to learn how different animals adapt to the changing seasons.
+Pre-registration required.

 - Where: Huron Meadows Metropark Ski Center, 8765 Hammel Road, Brighton